Archfx/tinyos/07-ExterInterrupt/README.md

 - Set the priority of UART_IRQ.
 Since PLIC can manage multiple external interrupt sources, we must set priorities for different interrupt sources.
 Then in case of conflicting requests, PLIC will know which IRQ to process first.
 - Enable UART interrupt for hart0
 - Set threshold.
 IRQs less than or equal to this threshold will be ignored by PLIC.
-We can configure the threshould using,
+We can configure the threshold using,
 ```cpp
 *(uint32_t *)PLIC_MTHRESHOLD(hart) = 10;
 ```